eventbrite/eventually/metrics/docs/index.rst

   department needs to stop adding new code that uses old-style database calls," rather than just "These particular engineers in Bob's team need to fix things."

+* Silencing warnings.
+This (for now) is best-handled by the scripts that we call-out to.